Saudi Visa for US Citizens

 Tourist visa

-American citizens traveling to Saudi Arabia for tourism activities should apply online for the Saudi e-visa, which allows for multiple 90-day visits within the one-year Saudi e-visa validity period, or for a single 30-day entry that is valid for 3 months.
+For tourism activities, you should apply online for the Saudi eVisa for US citizens, which allows for multiple 90-day visits within the one-year Saudi eVisa validity period, or for a single 30-day entry that is valid for 3 months.

 Business visit visa